logo

 Well, it all began in a snowstorm in January of 1976.
 Ok, it really started 8 months before that, but that's beside the point.
 Anyway, I was born in upstate New York, in a little town half way between Syracuse and Rochester (if anyone knows where Hobart and William Smith Colleges are, that's where I used to be.
 The Hobart lacrosse field was two blocks from my house).

-And then we moved to Vermont in 1986.
+Then we moved to Vermont in 1986.
 I thought it was pretty cool at first.
 And then I realized that there was no one around.
-That the friend that lived the closest was a half mile away and that the friends that were closer to me lived father away.
+That the friend that lived the closest was a half mile away down a busy highway, and that the friends that were closer to me lived father away.

 The first two years weren't bad.
 Before I had moved to Vermont, my fourth grade teacher had decided that they would hold me back a year because of my attitude.
 And when I came to Vermont, the new principal didn't understand that reasoning and bumped me back up to fifth.
 And then I stayed back in seventh grade anyway because I failed four classes (one of which was Latin), probably because I had a bad attitude.
 I suddenly lost all the friends I had, and gained a whole slew of enemies.
 Ok, enemies is a harsh word.
 But I had a bunch of people who didn't like me.
 I was the standard geek in seventh grade.
 My folks were lucky to get me to wash once a week!
 And I lived to read the books my father had introduced to me to try to get me to read (when I was little, I refused to read even though I was "reading-ready" at two).
 I think I read all the old Dragonlance and Forgotten Realms books that were printed before 1992ish.

 It was also around this time that I started roleplaying.
 My dad was DM for a group of local boys, and I started watching when I was 10 or 11.
 I started playing soon after.
 I am honestly amazed that some of the guys in that old group still talk to me.
 I was such a little brat (was?).
 I also started going to conventions around this time, maybe a bit later.
-But still, my dad and I would get up at 4 in the morning to be ready and get to a convention that was 2+ hours away by 7am checkin.
+But still, my dad and I would get up at 4 in the morning to be ready and get to a convention that was 2+ hours away by 7am check-in.
 They were great!
-I loved cons, I haven't been to a good RP con in years.
+I love conventions!

 Anyway, needless to say, I had a rough high school life.
 Most of the kids didn't like me, and I found out later that the ones that did were too afraid of their friends to tell me that they liked me.
 Oh well!
 Life marches on!

 I did graduate, and then I got married.
 To one of the guys in my gaming group.
 How sad is that?
 We were separated 6 months later, and divorced 2ish years after that.
 In the meantime, after the separation but before the divorce, I lived with some friends and new roleplaying group.
 Yes, I actually lived with an RP group. . .
 Now those were good days!
 We played all the time.
 We lived to play!
 And video games too!
 We eventually got a Playstation, and had to get a new one in just a couple months because the first one overheated so badly that we couldn't use it anymore!
 I lived with one or more of them for 4.5 years.
+The gaming was epic, though.
+I've never had another group like it.
+I miss it sometimes.
+But I also know that we would never be able to game like that again because of jobs and whatnot.
 Then moved to live with the guy I'm with now. . .

 ;-)

 Right now I work at a Hardware store.
-But I have had experience with large injection mould presses, other types of retail, some food service (doughnuts and pizza), and conducting telephone surveys (not telemarketing! surveys, just questions).
+But I have had experience with large injection mold presses, other types of retail, some food service (doughnuts and pizza), and conducting telephone surveys (not telemarketing! surveys, just questions).
 I love my current job.
-I is a cumunity collige graduit, I's gots me a du-gree in the Liberal Studies.
-I'm also attending the correspondence school, Art Instruction School.
-It's the one where they send you a flyer and you send it back with a drawing of one of the four characters on it, and you are judged and accepted.
-It also happens to be the school that Charles Schulz went to and eventually taught with.
+I is a cumunity collige graduit, I's gots me a du-gree in the Liberal Studies with a bent on English, not that you can tell.
+I'm also attended (but didn't finish... twice) the correspondence school, Art Instruction School.
+It's the one where they send you a flier and you send it back with a drawing of one of the four characters on it, and you are judged and accepted.
+It also happens to be the school that Charles Schulz went to and eventually taught at.

 Bakurestu Con